Akryum/vue-virtual-scroller/README.md

 ## Renderers

 The optional `renderers` prop is an object containing a component definition for each possible value of the item type.
-If you don't set this prop, [scoped slots](#scoped-slots) will be used instead. **The component definition must have an `item` prop, that will get the item object to render in the scroller.**
+If you don't set this prop, [scoped slots](#scoped-slots) will be used instead. **The component definition must have an `item` prop, that will get the item object to render in the scroller.** It will also receive an `index` prop.

 There are additional props you can use: